radish-es/casebook-property/content/units/lessons/unit03.md

 ---
 type: lesson
-title: "Industrialization, Market Liberalism and Land Use at the Turn of the Century"
+title: "Industrialization, Social Cost and Land Use Control at the Turn of the Century"
 short: Unit 3
 description: This week we examine the role of private law tools to govern land uses in the face of a conflict between neighbors, including issues of the appropriate remedy in nuisance and the circumstances in which restrictive covenants run with title to the land.
 classdate: 26 Oct / 28 Oct / 2 Nov / 4 Nov 2026